© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llandow Castle-Ringwork is a scheduled monument protected by Cadw under reference GM515.
 View the official record →

-Llandow Castle-Ringwork is a medieval ringwork located in the Vale of Glamorgan in South Wales.
+Llandow Castle-Ringwork is a medieval ringwork situated in the Vale of Glamorgan, Wales, dating to the Norman period of Welsh settlement and fortification.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM515.

 Llandow Castle-Ringwork dates from the medieval period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llandow Castle-Ringwork is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM515.